 If your boyfriend's phone rings or beeps, you might wonder who it is.
 Asking, however, can make you look insecure.
 Think of it as winning a point when you don't ask.
 Chances are it could be an unknown number, the telephone company, or maybe his mum.
 Don't embarrass yourself if you don't have to.

 7. What would you do if I got pregnant?

 Of course, this question depends entirely on the relationship itself - if you've been married for years and you're looking to raise a family, then of course by all means, ask this question if it's appropriate.
 But if you're a couple of eighteen-year-olds who've been seeing each other for a month or so, stay away from this question completely.
 It'll completely throw him off guard - his first thought would probably be "wait - is she pregnant?!" and if you'r not, talking about it would be completely pointless, and prove that you're "testing" him on how serious he is about you.
 Don't worry about pregnancy unless you are actually pregnant; otherwise, this question isn't worth asking.

-Love Panky also lists some excellent "nail" questions that you should never ask your partner.
-There are plenty of ways 'around' the above questions, including self-reassurance.
+There are plenty of ways "around" the above questions, including self-reassurance.
 You don't need to know absolutely everything about your boyfriend, even if you've been together for years.
 There are some things best left alone, and knowing the answers to questions like these isn't going to make you feel any better.
 Save your relationship, be confident, enjoy each other, and love freely without insecurities and misery.

 © 2014 Poppy